wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/2-exercise-modify-table-views.md

 In this exercise, you will modify the views for **LocationTable** and **TypeofAccidentTable**.
 The end goal will be to modify the existing view and add the columns of data that are most relevant to the app user into one list.

+>[!NOTE]
+> If you haven't completed the previous modules within this learning path, download the [packaging files](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/tree/master/power-apps/customize-views-forms).
+These files contain the completed work on the Accident Tracking app thus far.

 ### Modify the view for LocationTable

 Follow these steps to modify the view for **LocationTable**: